 Not far from Frankfurt lies a hidden gem among fairy-tale like towns in Germany – Gelnhausen.
 If you are stopping in Frankfurt and looking for ideas what to do and see around the city, a day trip to Gelnhausen will do the trick.

-Best things to do and see in Gelnhausen
+Best things to do in Gelnhausen

 Take a guided tour